The Midnight Gospel

-The Midnight Gospel is an American adult animated streaming television series created by Adventure Time creator Pendleton Ward and comedian Duncan Trussell.
-Released on Netflix on April 20, 2020, it is the first animated production from Ward for Netflix.
-It sets actual podcast interviews between Trussell and various guests into fantastic adventures, typically telling a story alongside the real podcast audio through the environment and extra voice work by Trussell and the guests of the original podcast.
+The Midnight Gospel is an American adult animated television series created by Pendleton Ward and Duncan Trussell.
+Released on Netflix on April 20, 2020, it sets real podcast interviews between Trussell and various guests into surrealistic adventures, typically telling a story alongside the real podcast audio through the environment and extra voice work by Trussell and the guests of the original podcast.

 Set in a dimension known as the Chromatic Ribbon, a spacecaster named Clancy Gilroy owns an unlicensed multiverse simulator.
 Through it, he travels through bizarre worlds on the brink of disaster, interviewing some of their residents for his spacecast.
 The interviews are derived from earlier episodes of Trussell's podcast The Duncan Trussell Family Hour.
 Special guests include Phil Hendrie, Stephen Root, Drew Pinsky, Damien Echols, Trudy Goodman, Jason Louv, Caitlin Doughty, Michael Marcanio, Maria Bamford, Joey Diaz, David Nichtern, and Deneen Fendig.

 In June 2022, Trussell announced that Netflix cancelled the series after one season.

 Synopsis

 The Midnight Gospel revolves around a spacecaster named Clancy Gilroy, who lives on the Chromatic Ribbon, a membranous, tape-like planet situated in the middle of a colorful void where simulation farmers use powerful bio-organic computers to simulate a variety of universes from which they harvest natural resources and new technology.
 Each episode revolves around Clancy's travels through planets within the simulator, with the beings inhabiting these worlds as the guests he interviews for his spacecast.
-These interviews are based on actual interviews, with real audio derived from Trussell's podcast, The Duncan Trussell Family Hour.
+These interviews are based on actual interviews, with real audio sampled from Trussell's podcast, The Duncan Trussell Family Hour.
 The episodes typically end with an apocalyptic event from which Clancy barely manages to escape.